alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ## Thank you for listening
 # 💚💛🧡❤️💜💙

-[.footer: Sascha Wolf | saschawolf.me | 🐦 @ZeekerDev]
+[.footer: Sascha Wolf | saschawolf.me | 🐦 @wolf4earth]

 ^
-You can find me on Twitter @ZeekerDev, or visit my website
+You can find me on Twitter @wolf4earth, or visit my website

 ---
 # Resources